 White Pine Press is a non-profit literary publisher, established in 1973, which publishes poetry, fiction, essays, and literature in translation from around the world.
-For the past thirty years we have been at the forefront in bringing the rich diversity of world literature to the English speaking audience.
+For almost fifty years we have been at the forefront in bringing the rich diversity of world literature to the English speaking audience.
 We seek to enrich our literary heritage; to promote the cultural awareness, understanding, and respect so vital in our rapidly changing world; and to address complex social and human rights issues through literature.

 "In a publishing world dominated by celebrity books and glitzy bestsellers, White Pine Press titles are refreshing anomalies.
 White Pine Press has published Nobel Prize laureates William Golding, Pablo Neruda, Juan Ramon Jimenez, and Gabriela Mistral.
 Its distinguished roster also includes Robert Bly, Maurice Kenny, William Matthews, and James Wright, all winners of the American Book Award, the National Book Award, or the Pulitzer Prize.
 White Pine's commitment to international literature is reflected in its publication of acclaimed writers including John Montgague of Ireland, Tomaz Transtromer of Sweden, Antonio Machado of Spain, Alfonsina Storni of Argentina, and Rolf Jacobsen of Norway.
 White Pine also consistently champions both established and emerging American writers."